 If a behavior makes someone feel like they’re in a precarious situation and requests for it to stop are not accepted, a harassment claim wouldn’t be out of line.
 None of this information is particularly revolutionary.

 Sexual harassment policies are commonplace in just about any work environment.
 However, there’s still a divide on what constitutes sexual harassment and what the appropriate punishments are.
 The #MeToo movement has put a spotlight on how people are sexually humiliated in the workplace, but anyone case could have ten different analyses based on the evidence presented.

 In the #MeToo era, people aren’t becoming more overly-sensitive and mistaking good-natured compliments for sexual harassment.
 Instead, they’re feeling more assertive in voicing complaints when someone harasses them.
 Technology has also offered more ways for harassment to occur.

 Indecent emails, social media messages, and stalking online dating profiles are all examples of how harassers can prey on employees or coworkers by using modern technology.
 Harassment being inherently wrong isn’t likely to cause any great divide.

-A multitude of sexual harassment incidents are avoidable with common sense.
+A multitude of sexual harassment incidents is avoidable with common sense.
 The idea of demanding sex from an employee or insulting their appearance is unthinkable for most people.
-For other cases, people need to put themselves in the other person’s shoes.
+In other cases, people need to put themselves in the other person’s shoes.
 They need to ask themselves how they would feel if this behavior was being done to them, not by them.